canonical/glauth-utils/CONTRIBUTING.md

 # Contributing

-You can use the environments created by `tox` for development:
+You can use the environments created by `tox` for development.
+It helps install `pre-commit` hooks and `mypy` type checker.

 ```shell
 $ tox -e dev